wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/identify-vulnerabilities-devices.md

-You’re a security analyst, so you understand that vulnerabilities can manifest at any point.
+You're a security analyst, so you understand that vulnerabilities can manifest at any point.
 To effectively  address vulnerabilities, you need to effectively identify vulnerabilities across your environment.

-Here, you’ll learn about the software inventory, how to find common vulnerabilities, and the event timeline.
+Here, you'll learn about the software inventory, how to find common vulnerabilities, and the event timeline.

 ## Use the software inventory